|Fees||Look up fees|

 - Identify a range of security and privacy issues and threats that drive the need for security

-- Identify a range of security paradigms and models and understand how they can be deployed in a security strategy to protect information and preserve privacy
+- Identify a range of security best practices and understand how they can be deployed in a security strategy to protect information and preserve privacy

 - Understand cryptographic technologies and how they can be deployed to protect information and preserve privacy